 Because the currant production and shipment is still prohibited in many other states as well as in some specific local jurisdictions, and despite the development of WBPR-resistant varieties, you’re likely not going to find real currants (dried or otherwise) in stores; what you most often will find are Zante currants, dried berries of the small, sweet, seedless grape ‘Black Corinth’ (Vitis vinifera), named after the island of Zakynthos (Zante) which was once a major producer and exporter.
 In other words, Zante currants are raisins, but given they’re the best alternative you can usually get, use them without guilt, or for that matter any raisin you like.

 Make queen cakes with your favorite pound cake recipe.
-Add your currants (such as they are) liberally, but toss them with a bit of corn starch first, since they tend to clump.
-You can flavor the batter if you like; vanilla or almond flavoring, for instance, but I wouldn’t range as far afield as citrus or cocoa.
-Cool completely and dust with powdered sugar or drizzle with a glaze before serving.
+Add currants (such as they are) liberally, but toss them with a bit of corn starch first, since they tend to clump.
+You can flavor the batter if you like; vanilla or almond flavoring, for instance, but I wouldn’t range as far afield as citrus or cocoa, as some of less restraint do.